GrammaticalFramework/gftest/README.md

     Pred (These (Mod ∅ Pizza)) Vegan
     Pred (These Pizza) ∅
 ```

+* You can also give it a range of arguments, with starting and ending category in quotes: `gftest -g Foods -l Spa --show-contexts "7 10"`

 * Check out from [`--show-coercions`](#--show-coercions) how to find
 coercions, and you can try `--show-contexts` with them: